 Paint like a pro: the correct order to paint a room

 Want to start decorating your room but not sure where to start?
 Anyone who’s ever tried to apply ceiling paint after a long day of wall painting will tell you it’s best to stick to a plan.
-Painting in the right order will make the process easier, as well as helping you avoid any mistakes along the way.
+Painting in the right order will make the process easier, as well as help you avoid any mistakes along the way.
 Learn the right order to paint a room with this easy guide, shop everything you need to transform your home at The Paint Shed today.

-Pick your colour
+4. Picking your colour

 When starting any painting project, it’s important to first ensure that your surfaces (walls, furniture etc.) are in good condition.
 If there are considerable flaws or signs of wear and tear you may need to do a bit of sanding and filing of any cracks and holes.
 Shop our selection of fillers, caulk and cleaning products